tejashah88/mathquiver/docs/algorithms/latex-variable-extraction.md

 The algorithm makes the following assumptions about its input:
 1. The input is valid LaTeX mathematical notation.
 Math functions have a backslash accordingly.
-2. All greek letters are assumed to be as valid as roman letters (A-Z)
+2. All greek letters are assumed to be as valid as roman letters (A-Z).
 3. No macro expansion will be done to expand their full expression.

 ## Algorithm Structure